-Victoria is the town where Chris grew up and still lives as owner of Oak Ridge Homes.
+That’s all Chris Hessler.
+Victoria is the town where Chris grew up and where he still lives as owner of Oak Ridge Homes.

 Chris parlayed his Texas A&M undergraduate degree in Construction Science and his master’s degree in Land Economics and Real Estate into a successful career as a home designer.

-And, as an ever-popular wedding and special-event DJ in his late 40s, Chris also still dabbles in karaoke.
+And as an ever-popular wedding and special-event DJ in his late 40s, Chris also still dabbles in the music scene.

 Chris was a strapping six-foot, one-inch 19-year-old the second summer after his graduation from St. Joseph High School in Victoria.
 A somewhat shy student there, Chris played on the Flyers football team and loved to listen to music with friends.

 Showing signs of early entrepreneurship, Chris put together a lawn-mowing business.
 His older brother, Russell, built fences.
 On weekends, the two siblings hauled hay.

 One blistering summer Saturday, the Hessler boys delivered a load of hay bales to a local farmer.
 Upon arrival, they found their customer away and the gate to his property locked.
 After waiting for some time, storm clouds rolled overhead bringing with them the unmistakable scent of impending rain.

 “C’mon,” Russell said to Chris, “I know this guy.
 Let’s just put the hay in the barn and get out of here.”